-Ling Ling Chang joins the California State Senate after serving in the Legislature for one term as an Assemblywoman from 2015 to 2016.
+Ling Ling Chang joins the California State Senate after serving in the Legislature for one term as an Assemblywoman.
 During her tenure as a representative of the 55th Assembly District, Chang served as Vice-Chair of the Rules Committee and as an inaugural member of the Privacy & Consumer Protection Committee.
 In her time serving, Ling Ling Chang promoted the importance of STEM education in addition to using technology to improve state government.
 Chang authored and passed the nation’s first law allowing state employees to use sharing-economy services to save taxpayer dollars.

 For her work Chang was named California’s inaugural STEMx Policy Fellow -- part of a multi-state effort to put an emphasis on STEM education – as well as a “Tech Champion” by the Computing Technology Industry Association.

 Prior to the Legislature, Senator Chang served as the President of the Walnut Valley Water District Board of Directors, a Councilmember and Mayor of Diamond Bar, and President of the Youth Science Center, a non-profit promoting STEM education.
 As a project manager for a health information systems firm, Ling Ling Chang helped developed software products for the health information management and clinical documentation industries.